Skip to main content

 5. Send your prompt and wait for Stitch to generate your pages and design system.

-Before bringing your designs to Bolt, refine them until you’re satisfied with how they look.
+6. Keep working on your designs until you’re satisfied with how they look.
 You can adjust the colors, page text and layout, and design system details like fonts and button styles.
-For Stitch prompting tips and a full list of available options, see the Stitch documentation.

 Add your Stitch design system to Bolt